 At this point in time, Sedgwick County does not have a leash law and also does not have the tethering law that the City of Wichita has.
 You are required, however, to keep your animals on your own property or in your direct control at all times.
 It is important to note, however, that extensive research has been done on the chaining of dogs for extended periods of time.
 Research has showed that tethering dogs for long periods of time often leads to increased aggressiveness.
 More information can be found at www.unchainyourdog.org.

-Did you know that Sedgwick County has a euthanasia rate that is three times higher than the national average?
-One thing you can do to help change this is spay and neuter your animals.
-There are a variety of organizations that offer low cost spaying and neutering in the Sedgwick County area, including the Kansas Humane Society and Spay-Neuter Kansas, Inc. Spaying and neutering prevents a number of health problems in your animals, including uterine and testicular cancer.
+Did you know that Sedgwick County has an euthanasia rate that is three times higher than the national average?1 One thing you can do to help change this is spay and neuter your animals.
+There are a variety of programs that offer low cost spaying and neutering in the Sedgwick County area, including the Kansas Humane Society and Spay-Neuter Kansas, Inc. Spaying and neutering prevents a number of health problems in your animals, including uterine and testicular cancer.
 It may also prevent wandering and makes them less likely to bite.
-Contrary to popular belief, it does NOT inhibit your dog’s natural instinct to protect your family and/or property.
+Contrary to popular belief, it does NOT inhibit your dog’s natural instinct to protect your family and/or property.1

 The Sedgwick County Sheriff’s Office works closely with Sedgwick County Animal Control to try to enforce all animal-related statutes and county resolutions.
 Both departments encourage you to report suspected animal cruelty and abuse if you encounter a situation that you feel should be further investigated.
 The number for Sedgwick County Animal Control is (316) 660-7070.
 If you encounter an animal abuse or neglect situation that you feel is an emergency, please call 911 for sheriff’s deputies.